HMichaelW/html_Portfolio/README.md

 # html_Portfolio
-This is a training for website hosting based on my personal profile.
+This is a training for website hosting.
+Course #29 of 384.